Privacy and Civil Liberties Oversight Board: 2007–2012: Lack of quorum

 From 2007 until August 2012, the Board did not have a quorum.

 In January 2007, H.R.
-1 ("Implementing Recommendations of the 9/11 Commission Act of 2007"), aimed to reconstitute the board as an independent agency, composed of 5 Senate confirmed members serving staggered six-year terms and passed the U.S. House of Representatives.
-The Senate companion bill, ("Improving America's Security Act of 2007", S. 4), passed on March 13, 2007.
-The House language prevailed upon reconciliation and on August 3, 2007 President Bush signed the Implementing Recommendations of the 9/11 Commission Act of 2007, into law.
+1 ("Implementing Recommendations of the 9/11 Commission Act of 2007") aimed to reconstitute the board as an independent agency, composed of 5 Senate-confirmed members serving staggered six-year terms and passed the U.S. House of Representatives.
+The Senate companion bill ("Improving America's Security Act of 2007", S. 4) was passed on March 13, 2007.
+The House language prevailed upon reconciliation, and on August 3, 2007, President Bush signed the Implementing Recommendations of the 9/11 Commission Act of 2007 into law.
 In January 2008, the changes took effect, at which time the original Board ceased to exist.

 On February 27, 2008, the Senate received President George W. Bush's first three nominations to the revamped PCLOB: Daniel W. Sutherland, Officer for Civil Rights and Civil Liberties at the Department of Homeland Security, to serve a six-year term as chair of the board; Ronald D. Rotunda, professor of law at George Mason University, to serve a four-year term as a member of the PCLOB; and Francis X. Taylor, a former member of the board, to a serve a two-year term.
 On September 8, 2008, President Bush made a fourth nomination, of James X. Dempsey, senior counsel at the Center for Democracy and Technology, to serve a five-year term.
 The nominations were referred to the Senate Committee on the Judiciary, which took no further action.

 In December 2010, President Barack Obama nominated two persons to the Board: Dempsey, and Elisebeth Collins Cook, a former Assistant Attorney General at the U.S. Department of Justice and, at the time, a partner in a Chicago law firm.
 Those nominations expired at the end of the 111th Congress.

 In January 2011, President Obama re-nominated Dempsey and Cook.
-In December 2011, the Obama administration announced to revitalize the Board as a check against its proposed cybersecurity policies and measures. and the President made three more nominations: David Medine, a former associate director of the Federal Trade Commission, as chairman; Rachel Brand, Chief Counsel for Regulatory Litigation at the U.S. Chamber of Commerce and a former Assistant Attorney General at the United States Department of Justice, as a member; and Patricia M. Wald, a former federal appeals-court judge, as a member.
+In December 2011, the Obama administration announced to revitalize the Board as a check against its proposed cybersecurity policies and measures. and the President made three more nominations: David Medine, a former associate director of the Federal Trade Commission, as chairman; Rachel Brand, Chief Counsel for Regulatory Litigation at the U.S. Chamber of Commerce and a former Assistant Attorney General at the United States Department of Justice, as a member; and Patricia M. Wald, a former federal appeals court judge, as a member.

 On August 2, 2012, the Senate confirmed Dempsey, Brand, Cook, and Wald, but did not act upon the nomination of David Medine to be chair at that time.